yoan-gilliand/cookidoo/README.md

 An MCP (Model Context Protocol) server for interacting with the Thermomix Cookidoo platform, built with `fastmcp`.

+> **Disclaimer:** This is an unofficial project.
+The developers are not affiliated with, endorsed by, or connected to Cookidoo, Vorwerk, Thermomix, or any of their subsidiaries or trademarks.

 ## Features

 - **Authentication**: Connect to your Cookidoo account securely